Emma Ehrlich, MA, LMHCA

 Session fee: $185 for individual clients, $195 for couples/relationship clients

-I work with individuals and couples who want to feel more connected — to themselves, to each other, and to what matters most in their lives.
-I offer in-person counseling in Seattle and online therapy throughout Washington State, depending on what feels most supportive for each client.
+I work with individuals and couples who want to feel more connected to themselves, to each other, and to what matters most in their lives, especially when anxiety, intrusive thoughts, or emotional overwhelm are impacting their relationships.

 Professional Credentials: